-Transafe WA has held Road Transport Industry Safety Forums in Perth, Geraldton, Bunbury, Kalgoorlie, Karratha, Port Hedland and Esperance for over 1000 participants.
+Transafe WA has held Road Transport Industry Safety Forums in Perth, Geraldton, Bunbury, Kalgoorlie, Karratha, Port Hedland and Esperance a combined audience of over 1000 people.

 A major project during 2016 was hosting a tour of the ATA’s award-winning Safety Truck resource through WA.
 The tour was a huge success with the truck taking in 28 events through the Perth metro, Goldfields, Wheatbelt and South-West.
 Over 12,000 people visited the truck and Transafe WA is now working toward securing WA a safety truck resource of its own.

 Transafe WA has a sub-committee working on a project to address high levels of depression in heavy vehicle drivers.
-The project has the support of the Road Safety Commission and industry.
+The project, named Are you on Channel? has the support of the Road Safety Commission and industry.

 Transafe WA is also and active participant with:

 - The Heavy Vehicle Industry Safety and Training Alliance (HVISTA)